cloud-bulldozer/browbeat/doc/source/usage.rst

 Note that `batch_size` can not produce a batch of unintrospected ndoes if none exist so the last batch may be below the maximum size.
 When nodes in a batch fail the `failure_count` is incremented and the nodes are returned to the pool.
 So it's possible that same node will fail again in another batch.
-There is a saftey mechanism that will kill Yoda if a node exceeds 10 retries as that's pretty much garunteed to be misconfigured.
+There is a safety mechanism that will kill Yoda if a node exceeds 10 retries as that's pretty much garunteed to be misconfigured.
 For bulk introspection all nodes are tried once and what you get is what you get.